uicscribe/yonseiuicscribe/src/content/2020/06/2020-06-18-struggles-of-studying-abroad-in-the-face-of-covid-19/index.md

 ---
-title: "Struggles of Studying Abroad in the face of Covid-19"
+title: "[COVID-19 Report] Struggles of Studying Abroad in the face of Covid-19"
 date: "2020-06-18"
 author: "Eunje Kim"
 category: "School"